Colombo2496/usyd-amme-thesis-template/README.md

     `\setFancyHdr` should be called when using custom margins for proper header/footer dimensions

     `\ifsetMargin` is deprecated, please use `\ifsetCustomMargin` instead.

+	Note that the defaults specified for this class satisfy the AMME requirements (> 3cm left margin, > 2cm right margin), but custom margins can still be added.

 *   `index`: Including this option builds the index, which is placed at the end of the thesis.